goatchurchprime/two-voip-godot-4/README.md

 Use the [mic_record](https://github.com/godotengine/godot-demo-projects/tree/master/audio/mic_record) demo project to resolve issues only to do with the microphone.

+#### Top panel

-The top panel controls the microphone and sound output device.
+This controls the microphone and sound output device.
 The microphone is working when the "Mic Enabled" button is green, and it is recording and transmitting when the "PTT" (Press to Talk) button is pressed.
 The "Vox" button will make the PTT voice activated, which means it turns on when sound goes above a certain threshold, which is set by the pink area on the blue sound visualizer area.

 The "De-Noise" button enables the RNNoise filter.
 You can turn it on and off and play back the same clip to hear what difference it makes.

-#### LibOpus compression and resampling
+#### LibOpus compression and resampling panel

 This section allows you to control all the parameters in that operate the Opus compression library, such as the Frame duration (settings between 2.5ms and 60ms), the Bit rate (bandwidth target), Sample rate, Compression Complexity, if it records stereo and if it is optimized for voice.

 Each time you change one of these values, or the toggle the De-Noise setting, the original sound recording from the microphone is reprocessed.
 This lets you hear how the quality of the sound and see how band-width changes for the different settings.

-#### Recording playback
+#### Recording playback panel

 This section has the "Play" button to decode and play back the most recent recorded sample, and it displays how many packets and bytes would have been transmitted for this clip.